-The F&B industry doesn’t stay still for long.
+The restaurant industry doesn’t stay still for long.
 Many of what worked five years ago is almost irrelevant today.
 Consumer habits are shifting, technology is speeding things up, and expectations keep climbing.
 It’s a mix of pressure and opportunity.

-Some businesses are struggling to keep pace while others are finding ways to thrive by leaning into the changes.
+Some businesses are struggling to keep pace, while others are finding ways to thrive by leaning into the changes.
+If you look closely, a few big restaurant industry trends stand out right now, and they’re not just temporary fads.

-If you look closely, a few big F&B industry trends stand out right now, and they’re not just temporary fads.
-These shifts are likely to define how the sector grows over the next few years.
+The following restaurant industry trends are likely to define how the sector grows over the next few years:

-The numbers back it up too.
-According to a study the global food and beverage market is worth over $8.9 trillion as of 2022.
+The numbers back it up, too.
+According to a study, the global food and beverage market is worth over $8.9 trillion as of 2022.
 A lot of that growth is fueled by digital platforms that bring restaurants closer to customers.

 It’s one of the clearest trends in the F&B industry: go digital or get left behind.